yochaigal/cairn/wip/2e/setting-seeds.md

 ### Topography

-- Draw wide curves around clumps of 2-4 POIs, dividing the map into at least two "bands" of terrain.
+- Draw a line around 2-4 POIs, dividing the map into at least two "bands," or sections.
 - Roll on the [Terrain](#terrain) table below for each band, noting the results in the map.

 > As with any other table, if you don't like the result, roll again or tweak as desired!